kartoza/geocontext/README.md

 ## API
-After you have working geocontext instance, you can then check the available API from the API documentation links (you can find it in the main page) or see the content and the hierarchy of context service registry (you can also find the link in the main page)
+After you have working geocontext instance, you can then check the available API from the API documentation links (you can find it in the main page) or see the content and the hierarchy of context service (you can also find the link in the main page)

 ### V1